This Baked Pasta with Tomato Sauce is the definition of comfort food.

 - 3 Tbsp olive oil

-- 28 oz crushed or small diced tomato
+- 28 oz crushed or small diced tomatoes

-- 8 oz cherry tomatoes, sliced into halves
+- 8 oz cherry tomatoes, cut in halves

 - 1 ½ tsp sea salt

 - ¾ cup cheddar cheese

 - ¾ cup parmesan cheese

 - Add 2 Tbsp olive oil to a large skillet.
 Turn the heat to medium high.
 Allow the pan to heat up for 30 seconds, then add the onion, garlic, and ½ tsp salt.
 Cook over medium-high heat for 6 minutes, until the pan starts to get dry and the onion begins to brown.

 - Now add ¼ cup water to the pan.
 Cook for 2 minutes.
 The water will reduce by half.